 Coming to kiss the feet of mercy

-I lay every burden down at the foot of the Cross
+I lay every burden down at the foot of the cross

 – Don Moen

 This is the chorus of a popular song that we sang at our church meeting last Sunday.
-There is a lot I love about this song except that I have a problem with the phrase about laying every burden down “at the foot of the Cross”.
-I cannot find in the Scriptures the notion that we can, or should, lay our sins, problems, or burdens at the foot of the Cross.
+There is a lot I love about this song except that I have a problem with the phrase about laying every burden down “at the foot of the cross”.
+I cannot find in the scriptures the notion that we can, or should, lay our sins, problems, or burdens at the foot of the cross.

 Perhaps I’m too unimaginative.
 Or perhaps it has something to do with my aversion to Christian sentimentality.
-The reality of the gospel, however, is far greater than our imaginations and far more profound than sentimental notions.
+The reality of the gospel, however, is far greater than our imaginations and far more powerful and profound than sentimental notions.